lucasnnobrega/DIP/README.md

 ---
 ---

-In English
+English

-# Intro to Digital Image Processing (DIP)
+# Introduction to Digital Images Processing (DIP)
 Prof. Leonardo

-Mod 1 of the first pratic activity
+Module 1 of the first pratical activity

-Due Date(DD-MM-YYYY): 07/08/2019
+Due Date(MM-DD-YYYY): 08/07/2019

 Create a program to open, exhibit, manipulate and save images at RGB with 24 bits/pixel (8 bits/component/pixel).